ShadowRBlade/subsistence/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 # subsistence
+To run, simply download the file, open the file in the terminal and then execute the command
+'''
+python3 start.py
+'''

 #### Introduction
 With no memory of who you are try to find out about yourself.
 Cruise through the outlands as you